Are Heterogeneous Graph Neural Networks Truly Effective for Node Classification? A Causal Perspective: Related Work

 \subsection{HGNNs}

-Node classification is the primary task driving the development of HGNNs, and most existing work has focused on designing models that can effectively leverage heterogeneous information.
-These models can be roughly divided into three categories.
+{Node classification is one of the most widely studied and representative tasks in heterogeneous graph learning, and many existing HGNNs have been evaluated under this setting.} These models can be roughly divided into three categories.
 The first category treats heterogeneous graphs as relational graphs, directly modeling information within each semantic.
 Representative methods include RGCN~\cite{schlichtkrull2018modeling}, which applies relation-specific transformations on adjacency matrices, HetGNN~\cite{zhang2019heterogeneous}, which samples neighbors across node types, and HGT~\cite{hu2020heterogeneous}, which incorporates type-specific parameters into a heterogeneous attention mechanism.
 The second category relies on meta-paths to capture semantic dependencies.
-HAN~\cite{wang2019heterogeneous} pioneered this approach by attending over manually defined meta-paths, MAGNN~\cite{fu2020magnn} further enriched semantic encoding with multiple meta-path encoders, and GTN~\cite{yun2019graph} automated the construction of meta-paths via graph transformation layers.
-The third category moves beyond message passing and explores specialized architectures.
-For example, NSHE~\cite{zhao2020network} samples heterogeneous subgraphs under multiple modes, while HINormer~\cite{mao2023hinormer} and related Transformer-style models~\cite{yang2023simple} introduce global attention and positional encodings to flexibly model heterogeneity.
+HAN~\cite{wang2019heterogeneous} pioneered this approach by attending over manually defined meta-paths, MAGNN~\cite{fu2020magnn} further enriched semantic encoding with multiple meta-path encoders, and GTN~\cite{yun2019graph} automated the construction of meta-paths via graph transformation layers. {The third category emphasizes structure encoding and global/contextual modeling rather than standard relation- or meta-path-based local aggregation.} For example, NSHE~\cite{zhao2020network} samples heterogeneous subgraphs under multiple modes, while HINormer~\cite{mao2023hinormer} and related Transformer-style models~\cite{yang2023simple} introduce global attention and positional encodings to flexibly model heterogeneity.